Sveta2732/Svetlana-Portfolio/ml-cyberbullying-detector-api/README.md

 Python, FastAPI, Hugging Face, Google Gemini API, AWS RDS (MySQL), Gradio, JSON

 **Performance Notes:**
-- Processing can take up to ~25 seconds
+- Processing can take up to ~25 seconds for ~90% of cases
-- Gemini API may take several minutes if inactive
+- API may take several minutes to respond if inactive on free hosting
 - Hosted on a free server → possible latency

+**Demo & Impact**

+- 540 demo messages processed and stored in AWS database
+- CPU-limited free hosting causes ~25s response; heavier models could be swapped in on GPU for better accuracy in production

 **Live Demo & Media:**
 - [Hugging Face Space Demo](https://huggingface.co/spaces/sste0051/AntiBullyinghf)